gica3618/pythonradex/CONTRIBUTING.md

 **Please make sure all tests pass before submitting a pull request.**

+### Style Guide

+Please use `black` to auto-format the files or notebooks you modified. `black` is installed if you install `pythonradex` with development dependencies.

 ---

 ## Contributing to the documentation and example notebooks